Ferry: Australia

+New Zealand

 In New Zealand, ferries connect Wellington in the North Island with Picton in the South Island, linking New Zealand's two main islands.
 The route is 92 km, and is run by two companies – government-owned Interislander, and independent Bluebridge, who say the trip takes three and half hours.

 Types

 Ferry designs depend on the length of the route, the passenger or vehicle capacity required, speed requirements and the water conditions the craft must deal with.

 Double-ended

 Double-ended ferries have interchangeable bows and sterns, allowing them to shuttle back and forth between two terminals without having to turn around.
 Well-known double-ended ferry systems include the BC Ferries, the Staten Island Ferry, Washington State Ferries, Star Ferry, several ferries on the North Carolina Ferry System, and the Lake Champlain Transportation Company.
 Most Norwegian fjord and coastal ferries are double-ended vessels.
 All ferries from southern Prince Edward Island to the mainland of Canada were double-ended.
 This service was discontinued upon completion of the Confederation Bridge.
 Some ferries in Sydney, Australia and British Columbia are also double-ended.
+Many double-ended ferries are also constructed in Greece, in the shipyards of Perama and Salamis.
+Greek double-ended ferries are exported to other countries, such as Russia, where they are popular for short distance routes.

 In 2008, BC Ferries launched the first of the Coastal-class ferries, which at the time were the world's largest double enders.
-These were surpassed as the world's largest double-enders when P&O Ferries launched their first double-ender, called the P&O Pioneer, which is due to enter service in September 2022.
+These were surpassed as the world's largest double-enders when P&O Ferries launched their first double-ender, called the P&O Pioneer, which entered service in June 2023 replacing Pride of Kent.